veliovgroup/Meteor-Files/docs/react-example.md

-# React example

 *This example is for the front-end UI only.
-The server side methods and publications the same.*
+The server side [methods](https://github.com/VeliovGroup/Meteor-Files/wiki#api) and [publications](https://github.com/VeliovGroup/Meteor-Files/wiki/collection) are the same.*

 ## Brief:
 In this example two components is used.
 First - to handle the uploads, adds a file input box and progress bar.
 Second - to show the file details (`FileIndividualFile.jsx`).